 - i.
 Submission to such conduct is made either explicitly or implicitly a term of or condition of any individual's employment or education; or

 - ii.
 Submission to or rejection of such behavior by an individual is used as the basis for employment of educational decisions affecting the individual; or

 - iii.
-A behavior is sufficiently severe and pervasive to interfere with any individual's work or educational performance, or create an intimidating, hostile, or offensive work or educational environment.
+A behavior is sufficiently severe or pervasive to interfere with any individual's work or educational performance, or create an intimidating, hostile, or offensive work or educational environment.
 Such prohibited conduct includes, but is not limited to, unwelcome sexual communication, touching, and non-consensual sexual contact, including but not limited to sexual touching, intercourse, and violence.
 Examples of sexual harassment include, but are not limited to:

-- Comments
+- a.
+Comments

-- Derogatory statements or other verbal abuse
+- b.
+Derogatory statements or other verbal abuse

-- Exploitation
+- c.
+Exploitation

-- Graphic or sexually suggestive comments about an individual's attire or body
+- d.
+Graphic or sexually suggestive comments about an individual's attire or body

-- Graphic or sexually suggestive gestures
+- e.
+Graphic or sexually suggestive gestures

-- Exposing one's genitals
+- f.
+Exposing one's genitals

-- Inquiries or discussions about sexual activities
+- g.
+Inquiries or discussions about sexual activities

-- Profanities
+- h.
+Profanities

-- Sexually suggestive letters or other written materials
+- i.
+Sexually suggestive letters or other written materials

-- Slurs
+- j.
+Slurs

-- Teasing
+- k.
+Teasing

-- Touching
+- I. Touching